ices-tools-prod/icesVMS/README.md

     ##   id       c_square stat_rec ices_area   ecoregion    lat     lon
     ## 1  3 7501:114:383:4     32D5       7k2 Celtic Seas 51.875 -14.375

-These can be plotted by parseing the WKT (Well Known Text,
+These can be plotted by parsing the WKT (Well Known Text,
 <https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry>)
-feild and then using `ggplot2`, for example, to convert and them plot:
+field (here using the `sf` package) and then plotting using `ggplot2`, for example:

 ``` r
 ukwest <- get_csquare(ices_area = "6a")